 Majors in chemical engineering will be able to:

 - PLO 1

-Apply the knowledge of mathematics, science and engineering technology fundamentals and specialization principles to well-defined applied engineering technology procedures, processes, systems or methodologies in chemical engineering technology
+Knowledge: Apply knowledge of mathematics, science, engineering technology fundamentals and an engineering specialisation to defined and applied engineering procedures, processes, systems or methodologies in chemical and polymer engineering technology.

 - PLO 2